birimkulov951/mobile/README.md

 ## About

-This repository serves the source code for Paynet mobile app for iOS and Android built with Flutter
+This repository serves the source code for Example mobile app for iOS and Android built with Flutter

 ## Quick start